×

 Released in 1998, the original "Blade" earned a well-deserved R rating.
 Wesley Snipes was dropping bodies and F-bombs all throughout the movie, and the film's opening — one of the greatest of all time — kicked off with a wild vampire rave, complete with blood sprinklers.

-Now, we doubt that the MCU's "Blade" is going to get that gory.
-However, we do think it might be a bit more intense than your typical PG-13 Marvel movie.
-After all, "Deadpool 3" is part of the MCU now, and it will reportedly be rated R. Plus, Borys Kit of The Hollywood Reporter said back in November 2022, "Details are being kept under wraps, but sources say the new intent is for 'Blade' to be dark and gritty in tone, falling on the edgier side of Marvel fare and maybe even find common shading with the fondly-remembered 'Blade' movies made in the early 2000s by New Line."
+Will the MCU's "Blade" get that gory?
+It's possible, as director Yann Demange confirmed the R rating to Deadline.
+Plus, in November 2022, Borys Kit of The Hollywood Reporter said, "Details are being kept under wraps, but sources say the new intent is for 'Blade' to be dark and gritty in tone, falling on the edgier side of Marvel fare and maybe even find common shading with the fondly-remembered 'Blade' movies made in the early 2000s by New Line."

 Where to watch the original Blade movies